Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 .. _installation:

-Substrafl and Substra are compatible with Python version 3.8 and 3.9 on both MacOS and Linux.
+Substrafl and Substra are compatible with Python versions 3.8 and 3.9 on both MacOS and Linux.
 For Windows users you can use the
 `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/about>`_.

 To install Substrafl run the following command: